Theater at Swarthmore

 - What productions will happen this year?
 How can I get involved?

-- PRODUCTION ENSEMBLE Elizabeth Stevens will direct THEATER OF ALL POSSIBILITIES, a devised show based on The Skin of Our Teeth by Thornton Wilder.
-This remote project will explore "the end of the world" through a myriad of formal techniques.
+- PRODUCTION ENSEMBLE Elizabeth Stevens will direct THEATER OF ALL POSSIBILITIES, a remote devised show about the end of the world.

 - PERFORMANCE RESEARCH WORKSHOP Alex Torra will teach this remote class exploring community engagement and the chorus, culminating in a work-in-progress showing of THE SUPPLIANT WOMEN by Aeschylus.